josephifekwe97/ansible-project/Ansible-setup.md

 Create Project Directory: On the controller, create a directory named 'ansible-project' and inside it, create the inventory and playbook files:

-bash
-Copy code
 mkdir ansible-project
 cd ansible-project
 touch hosts playbook.yml
-Install Ansible: On the controller machine, run:

-bash
-Copy code
-sudo apt update
-sudo apt install software-properties-common sudo add-apt-repository --yes --update ppa:ansible/ansible sudo apt install ansible ansible --version
+Install Ansible: On the controller machine, run: sudo apt update sudo apt install software-properties-common sudo add-apt-repository --yes --update ppa:ansible/ansible sudo apt install ansible ansible --version
-Create Inventory File: Navigate to the 'ansible-project' directory and create the inventory file:
+Create Inventory File: Navigate to the 'ansible-project' directory and create the inventory file: nano hosts

-bash
-Copy code
-nano hosts
 Add server information in the file.

-Generate SSH Keys: On the controller machine, generate an SSH key:
+Generate SSH Keys: On the controller machine, generate an SSH key: ssh-keygen

-bash
-Copy code
-ssh-keygen
 Copy the public key to the authorized_keys file on each host machine.